-The demand measures, which are dispatchable loads and resources secured under the DR Auction, are treated as resources in the assessment.
+The demand measures, which are dispatchable loads and Hourly Demand Response resources secured under the Capacity Auction, are treated as resources in the assessment.
 As such, the reductions due to these programs are added back to the historical hourly demand.
 This ensures that the impacts are not counted twice - as a resource capacity and as lower demand.

-These programs are summed to determine a total capacity number.
-Using historical data we determine the quantity of reliably available capacity for each zone.
-Since demand management programs act like resources that are available to be dispatched, we treat this derived capacity as a resource in our assessments.
+These programs are summed to determine a total capacity amount.
+Using historical data, the IESO determines the quantity of reliably available capacity for each zone.
+Since demand management programs act like resources that are available to be dispatched, derived capacity is treated as a resource in assessments.